pgk/creative-commons-license-block/README.md

 Files
 -----

-- `src/block.js` - This is the JavaScript for our custom block
+- `src/block.js` - This is the JavaScript for our custom block.
+Edit this and
 - `src/editor.scss` - A Sass stylesheet for the editor view of the block
 - `src/style.scss` - A Sass stylesheet for the published version of the block
 - `src/common.scss` - A place to put things used by both `editor.scss` and `style.scss`